hth313/OS4/doc/basics.rst

 The following two nibbles, a byte (eight bits) is the size of the buffer.
 The buffer header is included in this count.
-Eight bits limits the size to 255 (as the size 0 has no useful meaning).
+Eight bits limits the size to 255 (as a zero sized buffer is impossible).

 Even though the buffer number was defined to be a double word like ``AA``, the information carried in the first nibble is only zero